 70 days.
 Cucumis sativus.
 Open Pollinated.
 Poinsett 76 Cucumber.
 The plant produces good yields of 6 to 9" long dark green cucumbers.
 It is crisp, tender, and delicious.
 One of the best slicing cucumbers for salads.
 Poinsett 76 is one of the best open pollinated slicing cucumbers.
 Produces continuously for a relatively long time even under weather stress.
 Excellent choice for home gardens and market growers.
 It was developed in 1976 by Dr. Munger of Cornell University along with Clemson University.
 A variety from the USA.
 Disease Resistant: A, ALS, Ccu, DM, PM.

 52 days.
 Cucumis sativus.
 (F1) Raider Cucumber.
-This early maturing plant produces high yields of uniform dark green cucumbers.
+This early-maturing plant produces high yields of uniform, dark green cucumbers.
+It is a popular slicing cucumber variety known as one of the earliest-maturing slicers, making it a favorite for home gardeners and northern growers.
 Excellent for salads or slicing.
-One of the earliest maturing slicers on the market.
+It is one of the earliest maturing slicers on the market.
 A gynoecious hybrid (mostly female) variety that is great for Canada and the Northern United States.
 Suitable for home gardens and market growers.
 A variety from the USA.
 Disease Resistant: ALS, Ccu, CMV.

 1988 All-America Selections Winner!
 57 days.
 Cucumis sativus.
 (F1) Salad Bush Cucumber.
 This early-maturing compact bush plant produces good yields of 8” long by 2 ¼” wide, glossy, dark green cucumbers.
 Cucumbers are tender and crisp.
 This small plant is the perfect variety for growing indoors in containers and small gardens, as it only uses 2 square feet of space.
 Also grows well in hanging baskets.
 An excellent choice for home gardens.
 A variety from the USA.
 Disease Resistant: Ccu, CMV.